 - Leather carrying case with built in leather sling.

 There was NO stand, so an observer had to rest it on a branch, dirt, wall or even part of his body.
+A sniper COULD use a shortened tripod Number ___ (21?)
+But this was not light and no primary evidence has yet been seen by this author that this was ever done.

 I do not know how many were made.
 Serial numbers go into the thousands.
 For example the author has owned serial numbers 3938, 6640, 13566 and 24789.